bit-bots/imagetagger/README.md

 Initialize the database cluster with `sudo -iu postgres initdb --locale en_US.UTF-8 -D '/var/lib/postgres/data'`

+To start the postgresql server, run `sudo systemctl start postgresql.service`.
+If the server should always be started on boot, run `sudo systemctl enable postgresql.service`.

 Then, create the user and the database by running

 `sudo -iu postgres psql`